 Many different companies have developed rapid tests for COVID-19.
-These tests commonly use swabs from the mouth or nose, a sample of saliva or a drop of blood taken from a finger prick.
+These tests commonly use swabs from the mouth or nose or a sample of saliva.
 Companies check their tests work in laboratories but often these tests do not work so well in real life.
 In our study we will do the rapid tests in lots of people who have had a range of symptoms that might be caused by COVID-19 and compare them with the standard laboratory tests.
 This will probably be 500-1000 people per test.